Probation Violations

 Common probation conditions may include:

-Because probation is considered part of an existing sentence, courts often have broad discretion when determining how to respond to alleged violations.
+Because probation is part of an existing sentence, courts often have broad discretion when deciding how to respond to alleged violations.

 Common Types of Probation Violations